shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

 Due to fact that the game running on the real-world lock, my deserted island must be conveniently located in the same time zone as where I physically am (or at least wherever my system is set).
 So there you go - it can't be too far off.

 ## The Latitude
 Figuring out the latitude can get a little tricky.
-Basically, it boils down to measuring the _solar elevation angle_ at solar noon.
+Basically, it boils down to measuring the _solar elevation angle_ at _solar noon_.
 The following equation holds true:

 $$
 h = 90^\text{o} - \left| \phi - \delta \right|
 $$

 where
 * $h$ is the solar elevation angle at solar noon.
 It is also the angle between a ray of sunlight and the horizon at the observation point.
+Also, solar noon is defined as the time of the day when the length of the shadow is the shortest.
 * $\phi$ is the latitude of the observation point (a positive number in this case)
 * $\delta$ is the latitude of the subsolar point (a negative number in this case), also know as the solar declination angle.